Lake Alexandrina (South Australia)

-Lake Alexandrina is a coastal freshwater lake located between the Fleurieu and Kangaroo Island and Murray and Mallee regions of South Australia, about 100 km south-east of Adelaide.
+Lake Alexandrina is a coastal freshwater lake located between the Fleurieu and Kangaroo Island and Murray and Mallee regions on Ngarrindjeri country in South Australia, about 100 km south-east of Adelaide.
 The lake adjoins the smaller Lake Albert (together known as the Lower Lakes) and a coastal lagoon called The Coorong to its southeast, before draining into the Great Australian Bight via a short, narrow opening known as Murray Mouth.

 Nomenclature

 Aboriginal naming

 Aboriginal people having an association with the lake were reported as knowing it by such names as Mungkuli, Parnka and Kayinga.

 European naming

 English settlers named the lake after Princess Alexandrina, niece and successor of King William IV of Great Britain and Ireland.
 When the princess ascended the throne and took the name Queen Victoria, there was some talk of changing the name of the lake to Lake Victoria, but the idea was dropped.